dublr/dublr/OmniTokenAPI.md

   * It is almost never the correct thing to do to send tokens directly to a contract, although some multisig wallets may support or even require sending ERC20 tokens directly to them, and these will not work unless one of the following solutions is employed:
     * You can use the ERC777/ERC1363/ERC4524 API instead of the ERC20 API to send tokens to a contract (a non-EOA address), as long as the wallet implements the appropriate token receiver interface.
 Please ask your multisig wallet creator to support at least one of these interfaces for receiving tokens, preferably ERC1363 and/or ERC4524.
 (The receiver interfaces for these two standards are so simple and so similar to each other that it would probably make sense to implement both of them.)
     * The owner/deployer of the OmniToken contract may call `_owner_enableTransferToContracts(true)` to restore ERC20 compatibility.
-* By default, OmniToken prevents setting the allowance to a nonzero value when the current allowance has a zero value.
+* By default, OmniToken prevents setting allowances to a nonzero value unless the current allowance has a zero value.
 This is to prevent an allowance double-spend race condition attack.
-This is the most well-known vulnerabilty of ERC20, so you should expect all dapps and contracts to set allowance to zero before attempting to change it to a non-zero value, however this behavior is not required by the ERC20 standard, so OmniToken deviates from the ERC20 standard by default.
+This is the most well-known vulnerabilty of ERC20, so you should expect all dapps and contracts to set allowance to zero before attempting to change allowance from one non-zero value to another; however, this behavior is not required by the ERC20 standard, so OmniToken deviates from the ERC20 standard by default.
-  * The owner/deployer of the OmniToken contract may call ``_owner_enableChangingAllowanceWithoutZeroing(true)`(true)` to restore ERC20 compatibility.
+  * The owner/deployer of the OmniToken contract may call `_owner_enableChangingAllowanceWithoutZeroing(true)` to restore ERC20 compatibility.
-* OmniToken uses the time-limited token allowances mechanism (see above) to expire allowances after one hour by default.
+* OmniToken enables the [time-limited token allowances](https://github.com/vrypan/EIPs/blob/master/EIPS/eip-draft_time_limited_token_allowances.md) mechanism by default, expiring allowances after one hour.
 This breaks compatibility with ERC20.
 (Allowances that do not expire, and that are forgotten about by token owners, have been the cause of many millions of dollars of lost tokens due to vulnerable dapps draining accounts, etc.)
-  * To specify how long an allowance should remain valid on a case-by-case basis, use the `approveWithExpiration` extension function.
+  * To specify how long an allowance should remain valid on a case-by-case basis, use the `approveWithExpiration` ERC20 extension function.
   * The owner/deployer of the OmniToken contract may call `_owner_setDefaultAllowanceExpirationSec(type(uint256).max)` to restore ERC20 compatibility.
 * Unlimited allowances (supported by some ERC20 exchanges, by setting a spending allowance to `2**256 - 1 == type(uint256).max`) are supported by Omnitoken, but they are disabled by default, since unlimited allowances can cause you to lose all your tokens in case of a security vulnerability in a smart contract or dapp that drains your account. ($120M was stolen in the [BADGER frontend injection attack](https://rekt.news/badger-rekt/) due to [unlimited allowances](https://kalis.me/unlimited-erc20-allowances/).)
   * As a practical matter, "unlimited" allowances are supported on all ERC20 implementations by setting an allowance to some very large number that is less than `2**256 - 1`.
 However since `2**256 - 1` is treated specially on some exchanges, OmniToken does provide support for this, if enabled, and blocks the use of this value, if disabled.